soabase/soabase-stages/README.md

 #### Aborted

-The `Aborted` class has methods that wrap `CompletionStage` and call given handlers when the stange completes with an empty `Optional`.
+The `Aborted` class has methods that wrap `CompletionStage` and call given handlers when the stage completes with an empty `Optional`.